codatio/codat-docs/blog/231002-stop-returning-data-on-push.md

 ---
-title: "2024-01-10: Deprecation of returned data object on push"
+title: "2024-01-10: Deprecation of `data` object returned on push"
-date: "2023-10-02"
+date: "2023-10-03"
 tags: ["Deprecation"]
 authors: dharries
 ---

 On **January 10, 2024**, we will deprecate the `data` field that is currently returned on all push operation responses.
-Pushed data will also no longer be stored, so a sync will be required to be able to pull any new or updated records you have pushed.
+Pushed data will also no longer be stored, so a sync will be required to be able to pull any new or updated records.

 <!--truncate-->

 <details>
-<summary> Before change</summary>
+  <summary>Push operation response before change</summary>

 ```json